India–United Kingdom relations: Republic of India (since 1950)

 Since decolonisation, both Britain and India have pursued quite divergent diplomatic paths.

 In particular, India became a major force within the Non-Aligned Movement, which initially sought to avoid taking sides during the Cold War.
 This contrasted with Britain's position as a founding member of NATO, and key ally of the United States.
 The death of India's first Prime Minister Jawaharlal Nehru in 1964 also saw the weakening of ties, as Nehru had once remarked himself to be "the last Englishman to rule India".

 Between 1947 and 1997, UK and India relations were contentious.
 India's independent ‘non-aligned’ foreign policy and its close ties with the USSR during the Cold War, had irked Britain.
-Britain opposed the Indian take-over of Goa from the Portuguese and Sikkim from the Maharajah.
+Britain opposed the Indian annexation of Goa from the Portuguese and Sikkim from the Maharajah.
 It opposed India's nuclear tests and raised the dispute with Pakistan over Kashmir.
-On its part, India opposed the invasion of Egypt during the Suez Crisis and demanded that the Indian Ocean be declared a Zone of Peace.
+On its part, India opposed the Anglo-French invasion of Egypt during the Suez Crisis and demanded that the Indian Ocean be declared a Zone of Peace.